A Brief History

 Many people unfamiliar with the history of the hotel or the previous reports of spiritual manifestations (which include apparitions, smells, sounds and music) are shocked when they find out other people have experienced the same creepy events!
 Also, since the hotel was built in 1891, this paranormal activity has been going on consistently for a long time.

 Carry Nation, that crusader for “temperance,” visited the Holly Hotel in 1908, but she did not come for the food, lodging or entertainment!
 She came, along with her like-minded, intolerant, anti-alcohol mob, to beat the hotel’s bar patrons with her umbrella.
 Not surprisingly, management disapproved of her actions and had her arrested.

 If you need a place to stay in southern Michigan and do not mind any of the following: ghosts; the smell of non-existent cigars and ghostly perfume; objects moving of their own accord; phantom dogs brushing against your leg; mysterious disembodied giggling; and music coming from nowhere, you might want to try the Holly Hotel.
 The top notch food and entertainment could help you overlook the pesky ghosts, or perhaps you are coming to do a little research of your own!

-Question for students: Have you ever been on a paranormal investigation?
-If so, please let us know where and when in the comments section of this page.
+Question for students (and subscribers): Have you ever been on a paranormal investigation?
+If so, please let us know where and when in the comments section below this article.

 Your readership is much appreciated!